Selling Your Business Checklist

 - Social media and customer service log-in credentials

-Essentially, you’ll want a clean list of all the people involved in your business, defined by role, and with information that makes transferring during the business sale seamless.
+Essentially, you’ll want a clean list of all the people involved in your business, defined by role.
+This information, provided in an easy-to-understand format, makes the transfer process during the business sale seamless.

-As you’re considering the steps to selling your Amazon FBA business, decide if it’s the right time for you to sell.
-For example, if you’ve recently experienced a decline in sales, give them a boost before seeking out a potential buyer.
-This can support other efforts toward getting the payout you want.
+As you’re considering the steps to selling your Amazon FBA business, you should decide if it’s the right time to sell.
+For example, investigate ways to increase sales, if you have recently experienced a decline, before seeking out a potential buyer.
+This can support your efforts in achieving the payout you want.

 A prospective buyer will have a minimum revenue target that must be met before a sale is considered.
 To boost sales, implement or adjust the following: